-The Nillumbik Shire Art Collection Policy 2019-2022 and the Nillumbik Shire Art Collection Curatorial Guideline 2019-2022 applies to all items housed in the Nillumbik Shire Art Collection ("the collection").
+The Nillumbik Shire Art Collection Policy 2019-2022 and the Nillumbik Shire Art Collection Curatorial Guidelines 2019-2022 applies to all items housed in the Nillumbik Shire Art Collection ("the collection").
 The collection has three categories, namely indoor visual art, outdoor public art, and objects of civic significance.
-The guideline provides the framework for collection management processes, including, but not limited to, acquisitions and de-accessioning, public access, safe handling, maintenance and conservation of all collection items.
+The guidelines provide the framework for collection management processes, including, but not limited to, acquisitions and de-accessioning, public access, safe handling, maintenance and conservation of all collection items.

-While the commissioning of all public art will be informed by the separate Public Art Implementation Guideline 2018-2022, only the public art that qualifies under the Nillumbik Shire Art Collection Policy 2019-2022 ("the policy") and the Nillumbik Shire Art Collection Curatorial Guideline 2019-2022 ("the guideline")will be housed within the collection.
+While the commissioning of all public art will be informed by the separate Public Art Implementation Guidelines 2019-2022, only the public art that qualifies under the Nillumbik Shire Art Collection Policy 2019-2022 ("the policy") and the Nillumbik Shire Art Collection Curatorial Guidelines 2019-2022 ("the guidelines") will be housed within the collection.

-All items housed within the collection must meet strict selection criteria and acquisition process as set out in the policy and guideline.
+All items housed within the collection must meet strict selection criteria and acquisition process as set out in the policy and guidelines.